NAHco-code/AquaExperience/README.md

 # AquaExperience

-Code templates with best practices and serves as an experimental environment for unique problems
+Code templates with best practices + an experimental environment for unique problems